templep/templep.github.io/index.md

 The same year, I was also involved in the jury evaluating the work of _Simon Genin_ to obtain his Master's degree.
 This Master's thesis was supervised by Prof. Benoît Frénay and Prof. Benoît Vanderose.

+Since then, I am involved in the jury of 2 masters students at the university of Namur every year.
+These juries involve: Céline Delhaye, Hugo Devillers, Piotr Banach, Audrey Gilson, Olivier Chevalier and Oliver Welcomme.

 # Teaching activities

+during the universitary year *2020-2021*:
+   * Mathematics for Computer Science (Tutoring about 15h): basics concepts of Mathematics for Cryptography mainly (modular arithmetic, discrete log, symmetric encryption and asymmetric encryption, elliptic curves); for 2nd year of Bachelor students from the Economics department of the University of Namur, Belgium
+   * Software Testing (Session labs and lectures for a total of 15h): supervised by Dr. Gilles Perrouin, we teach the foundamentals of software testing and more advanced techniques (mutation testing, metamorphic testing, fuzzy testing, test smells, etc.); for 1st year Masters students from the computer science faculty of the University of Namur, Belgium

 during the universitary year *2019-2020*:
-   * Mathematics for Computer Science (Tutoring 15h): basics concepts of Mathematics for Cryptography mainly (modular arithmetic, discrete log, symmetric encryption and asymmetric encryption, elliptic curves); for 2nd year of Bachelor students from the Economics department of the University of Namur, Belgium
+   * Mathematics for Computer Science (Tutoring about 15h): basics concepts of Mathematics for Cryptography mainly (modular arithmetic, discrete log, symmetric encryption and asymmetric encryption, elliptic curves); for 2nd year of Bachelor students from the Economics department of the University of Namur, Belgium

 during the universitary year *2017-2018*:
    * Programming (Session labs -> 32h): basics of programming (and Object Oriented Programming) in Java to ESIR1 students (equivalent L3 // Bachelor's degree)